ClintKan/CloudSec-TF/README.md

 ### 1. Development Server in Production Environment
 - **Severity**: Critical
-- **Issue**: The application currently runs on Flask's development server in production.
+- **Issue**: The application currently running on Flask - best for development servers and not production servers, and susceptible to DDOS & MITM attacks.
 - **Evidence**: Current implementation in `blog.sh`:
 ```bash
 # Current Vulnerable Implementation